mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 and checks whether any of them match the forbidden words (this is a completely basic approach, and doesn't catch a lot of cases, but for the sake of simplicity I'll leave it as is).
-If it finds any forbidden words, it reports to the user with an error message.
-Go vet handles printing the filename and location of the error.
+If it finds any forbidden words, it reports to the user with an error message; `go vet` handles printing the filename and location of the error.

 Once we have our Analyzer we only have to register the Analyzer in our main